AkashaRojee/AkashaRojee.github.io/about.markdown

 Hello!

-I'm Akasha Rojee, a dev.
+I'm Akasha Rojee.

-I started this blog as a way to document my learning journey as well as to share information to help others.
+I started this blog as a way to document my dev learning journey as well as to share information to help others.

 When I'm not coding, I listen to Metal and I lift weights.